DAIPA-99/GA_ASSELE_DAIPA/README.md

 ### 1. Install Git

+> [!WARNING]
-If you haven't already done so, you need to install Git on your computer.
+> If you haven't already done so, you need to install Git on your computer.

-You can download it from the official Git website and follow the installation instructions : https://git-scm.com/
+💡 You can download it from the official Git website and follow the installation instructions : https://git-scm.com/

-### 2.
+### 2. Clone the deposit

-<font color="green">Once Git has been installed, open a terminal or command prompt on your computer.</font>
+➡️ Once Git has been installed, open a `terminal` or `command prompt` on your computer.</font>

-&#8594; <span style="color:green;">Use the *cd* command to navigate to the directory where you wish to clone the repository :</span>
+➡️ Use the `cd` command to navigate to the directory where you wish to clone the repository :

 ```bash
   cd [link to the folder where the cloned code will be stored]
 ```
-&#8594; <span style="color:green;">Use the following git clone command followed by the repository URL :</span>
+➡️ Use the following git clone command followed by the repository URL :

 ```bash
   git clone https://github.com/DAIPA-99/GA_ASSELE_DAIPA.git